Falklands War: Cultural impact

 There were wide-ranging influences on popular culture in both the UK and Argentina, from the immediate postwar period to the present.
 The Argentine writer Jorge Luis Borges described the war as "a fight between two bald men over a comb."
 The words yomp and Exocet entered the British vernacular as a result of the war.
 The Falklands War also provided material for theatre, film and TV drama and influenced the output of musicians.
-In Argentina, the military government banned the broadcasting of music in the English language, giving way to the rise of local rock musicians.
+In Argentina, the military government banned the broadcast of English-language music, giving way to the rise of local rock musicians, like the famous "Trova Rosarina" movement as well as solo musicians such as Charly García, Luis Alberto Spinetta, Fito Paez and Gustavo Santaolalla.